-The Foreign Business Act prescribes a range of business, commercial and industrial activities that may not be carried out by “foreigners” unless a relevant licence has been obtained or an exemption applies.
+The Foreign Business Act prescribes a range of business, commercial, and industrial activities that may not be carried out by “foreigners” unless a relevant license has been obtained or an exemption applies.

-This includes Thai registered companies where half or more of the capital is held by non Thai individuals, foreign registered companies or Thai registered companies which are themselves majority foreign-owned.
+This includes Thai-registered companies where half or more of the capital is held by non-Thai individuals, foreign-registered companies, or Thai-registered companies that are themselves majority foreign-owned.

 There is no general prohibition against foreigners carrying out business in Thailand.
 However, foreigners cannot engage in the following:

-2. Rice farming, arable farming or orchard farming
+- Rice farming, arable farming, or orchard farming